Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 The service layer is right below the controllers, it will accept the request and exchange data with the data layer.

-## DTOs (Data Transfer Objects)
+## `DTO`s (Data Transfer Objects)

-DTOs are the objects that the server exchanges with the client, when the DTO will enter the service layer, they will be converted to an internal model representation, which suits the DB internal entities.
+`DTO`s are the objects that the server exchanges with the client, when the `DTO` will enter the service layer, they will be converted to an internal model representation, which suits the DB internal entities.

 ## Defining a service

-The service is defined as an interface, this allows as to provide a set of methods that each will be mapped to a requirement of our application.
+The service is defined as an interface, this allows the programmer to provide a set of methods that each will be mapped to a requirement of the application.

-A service once an interface is defined, we can provide an implementation were the logic is store, for instance a service can be annotated as `@Transactional` this provides the methods to be marked as transactional, and to be rolled-back if an error accurs, in fact a service deals with data but it does not know where to store them, this will be the job of a repository.
+A service once an interface is defined, we can provide an implementation were the logic is contained, for instance a service can be annotated as `@Transactional`, this will cause all the methods to be marked as transactional, and to be rolled-back if an error occurs, in fact a service deals with data, but it does not know where to store them, this will be the job of a [repository](#repository).

-A service can also prevent the access to a method if unauthorized, for example it can annotated with `@PreAuthorize("hasRole('ROLE_ADMIN')")` which prevents the access to anyone that is not an admin.
+A service can also prevent the access to a method if unauthorized, for example it can be annotated with `@PreAuthorize("hasRole('ROLE_ADMIN')")` which prevents the access to anyone that is not an admin.

 ## Testing a service

-We can use **Unit Testing** to test our services, in unit testing we need to provide all the dependencies to service in order to be created and tell to the dependencies how to behave.
-In unit test we use **AAA** methodology, which stands for **Arrange**, **Act** and **Assert**.
+We can use **Unit Testing** to test our services, in unit testing we need to provide all the dependencies to a service in order to be created and tell to the dependencies how to behave.
+In unit testing we use **AAA** methodology, which stands for **Arrange**, **Act** and **Assert**.

 ```kotlin
 internal class UserProfileServiceImplTest {